mcci-catena/Catena-Arduino-Platform/README.md

 - v0.8.0 has some minor changes (add the Catena4551 m101/m102/m103/m104 platform, add the Catena4450 m103/m104), and a flag change which effectively changes the API (hence the bump).
 We add `CatenaBase::fHasLuxS1113`, which indicates the presence of a SI 1113 Lux sensor (as distinct from the BH1750 or the TSL2561 lux sensor used in the Catena4410).
 Further, we correct the platform flags for the 4551, as it doesn't have an I2C mux.
 Also incorporates some minor bug fixes for USB serial.

 - v0.7.0 is a major refactoring adding support for the `Catena 4551`, which is based on the STM32L0.
 Although we think that there are no breaking changes, there might be a few, especially if code relied on structured defined internally to the MCCI-Catena-Arduino library `Catena...` classes.

+## Meta

+### License

+This repository is released under the [MIT](./LICENSE) license.
+Commercial licenses are also available from MCCI Corporation.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).

+### Trademarks

+MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
+All other marks are the property of their respective owners.